 Breadsoda is a dimly lit, retro, wood-paneled billiards hall that serves a huge list of sandwiches and beer and hosts a fierce ping pong competition on Tuesday nights.
 Whether you favor a game of pool or skipping the rental fees in favor of darts or one of the many board games like risk, trivial pursuit, and connect 4, checkout the 50 plus beers (12 on tap) that range from domestic to craft.
 As far as food goes, the sandwiches are hearty and diverse: The Breadsoda comes with turkey, swiss, mustard, tomato, and coleslaw on pumpernickle, the Reuben is a familiar favorite with salty corned beef and sweet Russian dressing, and the BBQ is piled with chipotle pulled pork on a juice-soaked potato bun.

-Meats & Foods, from the people behind 13th St Meats, functions as a retail shop/restaurant combo on Florida Ave.
-They offer a variety of handmade sausages, chili, soups, and sides in an intimate setting.
-You can eat there, or take your food to go for home grilling.
+Meats & Foods, from the people behind 13th St Meats, functions as a retail shop and restaurant combination on Florida Ave.
+On offer are a variety of handmade sausages, chili, soups, and, of course, sandwiches like the lemon-basil chicken sandwich, garlic pork sandwich, and roasted poblano sandwich in an intimate setting that’s enclosed by white tiled walls and lit by incandescent bulbs.
+Choose to eat at one of the coveted stools in the window, or take your food to go for home grilling.